yvelikova/axway-open-docs/content/en/docs/apigtw_ref/managedomain_ref.md

 truststore_password
 ```

-The following example creates a new API Gateway instance with a specific name and group:
+The following example creates a new gateway instance with a specific name and group:

 ```
-> create_instance name APIServer1 group Group1
+create_instance name APIServer1 group Group1
 ```

 ```